Unmanic/unmanic-documentation/docs/guides/unmanic_link_installations.md

 ### Requirements

 - At least two installs of Unmanic:
-  - One install has access to the filesystem containg the media to be processed.
+- One install has access to the filesystem containing the media to be processed.
 For the purpose of this guide, we'll refer to this install as `main`.
 - The other install will be called `remote`.
-This has to be reachable from `main` but does not require access to the files as they will transfered to and from `main` as needed.
+This has to be reachable from `main` but does not require direct access to the files as they can be transferred to and from `main` as needed.

 ### Link Setup